 BOC-3 Form— If you plan on working across state lines, you will need a BOC-3 form.
 This form establishes that you have legal representation within each state.

-4. Buy or Lease a Truck
+4. Buy or lease a truck.

 Once you have your FMCSA approval, you can begin looking for vehicles.
 If you have the capital to jump into the trucking business feet-first, buying several trucks at once from a single dealer can result in a discounted price per vehicle.

 If cash flow is an issue, you can look into leasing a truck or signing a lease-to-own agreement.
 However, you will want to thoroughly research and compare dealer options and offers before choosing the best deal.
 You can also opt to purchase used trucks, which can help reduce upfront costs, but be mindful of possible repair costs down the road.
 The best plan of action is to search for a gently used truck that is a few years old for a savings of $40,000 to $50,000 off the original price.
 While used trucks can be the best option, remember that truck repairs cost an average of $15,000 annually according to the ATRI, and used trucks can cost even more due to additional wear and tear and the scarcity of parts.
 Learn how to finance a truck.

-5. Research the Best Truck and Trailer Equipment
+5. Research the best truck and trailer equipment.

 Choosing the best equipment can have a tremendous impact on your trucking company’s earning potential.
 Although freight rates fluctuate week-to-week, typically flatbed truck loads pay the highest rate on average.
 However, rural areas have a higher remand for reefer trucks and step deck trailers, so consider the best options for your region.